Ethan23p/agent-dashboard/_context/project_contents.md

 # NOTE: All agents should use use_history=False since we manage conversation
 # history ourselves in the Model class and pass it explicitly to the agent.

-# Simple single agent for basic operations
-minimal_agent = FastAgent("Minimal Agent")

-@minimal_agent.agent(
-    name="agent",
-    instruction="""
+# A list of dictionaries, where each dictionary defines an agent.
+# This is flexible – only include the keys you need for each agent.
+AGENT_DEFINITIONS = [
+    {
+        "name": "minimal",
+        "description": "A helpful assistant for general operations.", "instruction": """
         You are a helpful assistant that can perform various operations.
         You can read files, write files, and list directory contents.
         Always be helpful and provide clear responses to user requests.
         """,
-    servers=["filesystem", "fetch", "sequential-thinking"],
+        "servers": ["filesystem", "fetch", "sequential-thinking"],
-    request_params=RequestParams(maxTokens=2048),
-    use_history=False
-)

-async def agent():
-    """ This function is a placeholder for the decorator. """ pass

-# Example of a second agent with different characteristics
-coding_agent = FastAgent("Coding Assistant")

-@coding_agent.agent(
-    name="agent",
-    instruction="""
+        "max_tokens": 2048,
+    },
+    {
+        "name": "coding",
+        "description": "A specialized coding assistant.",
+        "instruction": """
         You are a specialized coding assistant.
 You excel at:
         - Code review and suggestions
         - Debugging and problem-solving
         - Explaining complex technical concepts
         - Providing code examples and best practices

         Always provide clear, well-documented code examples when relevant.
         """,
-    servers=["filesystem"],
-    request_params=RequestParams(maxTokens=4096),
+        "servers": ["filesystem"],
+        "max_tokens": 4096,
+    },
+    # Example of an agent with fewer custom parameters.
+    # It will use the default max_tokens.
+    {
+        "name": "summarizer",
+        "description": "A concise summarization agent.",
+        "instruction": "Summarize any provided text concisely.",
+        "servers": ["fetch"],
+    },
+]

+def _create_agent_from_definition(definition: dict) -> FastAgent:
+    """Factory function to build a FastAgent instance from a dictionary."""

+    # Use .get() to provide defaults for optional keys
+    description = definition.get("description", "A fast-agent.")
+    instruction = definition.get("instruction", "You are a helpful assistant.") servers = definition.get("servers", [])
+    max_tokens = definition.get("max_tokens", 2048)

+    agent_instance = FastAgent(description)

+    # The decorator needs a function to decorate, even a placeholder
+    @agent_instance.agent(
+        name="agent",
+        instruction=instruction,
+        servers=servers,
+        request_params=RequestParams(maxTokens=max_tokens),
         use_history=False
     )

-async def coding_agent_func():
+    async def placeholder_func(): pass
-    """ This function is a placeholder for the decorator. """ pass

-# Agent Registry - maps agent names to their FastAgent instances
+    return agent_instance

+# The registry is now BUILT dynamically from the definitions list.
-AGENT_REGISTRY = {
+AGENT_REGISTRY = {}

-    "minimal": minimal_agent,
-    "coding": coding_agent,
-}
+# Populate the registry
+for definition in AGENT_DEFINITIONS:
+    agent_name = definition.get("name")
+    if agent_name:
+        AGENT_REGISTRY[agent_name] = _create_agent_from_definition(definition)

 def get_agent(agent_name: str = "minimal"):
     """